 Mr. Levin has shepherded the Company’s investments in Telltale Games, Next Games, Mobcrush and 5th Journey and engineered strategic partnerships with Oculus, WEVR, Starbreeze Studios, Kabam, HTC, Valve, Side-Kick VR, Kiwi and IGT.
 Mr. Levin also spearheaded the Company’s acquisition of iconic video game properties Borderlands and Candy Crush for film and television.

 Mr. Levin previously served as CEO and Co-Founder of Nerdist Industries.
 Prior to that, he was an executive advisor to Japanese Yoshimoto Kogyo, MAG Interactive, comiXology and Rovio Entertainment.
 Mr. Levin has also been associated with some of the most valuable game franchises in the world, including Angry Birds.

 Dave Madden joined EA in 2011 as the Senior Vice President of Global Brand Partnerships.
-In his role at EA, Mr. Madden oversees company media solutions activity on a global basis, including advertising technology, revenue generation and brand partnerships across console, mobile, online and experiential.
-He is focused on building a leading edge partnership and media tech platform that helps brands engage and delight players through adding value to their gaming experiences both in and around EA games.
+In his role at EA, Mr. Madden oversees company brand partnership and media solutions on a global basis.
+He is responsible for advertising technology, revenue generation and brand partnerships across console, online, mobile, and eSports.
+Teams include media sales, brand partnerships, ad technology, ad operations, yield management and optimization.
+Focused on building a cutting edge partnership and media tech platform that helps brands engage and delight players, while adding value to their entertainment experiences.

 Start-up founder, social media pioneer, music manager, and master negotiator, Josh Brooks has a proven track record in the media and tech space.
 Brooks currently oversees all marketing and brand strategy for Jam City.
 Prior to Jam City, he raised $1.6M in venture capital to launch On The Run Tech and partnered with Selena Gomez to launch the popular app, Postcard on the Run.